nrkno/dotnetskolen/README_EN.md

 ##### Implement mock of getAllTransmissions

-Let's implement our own `getAllTransmissions` function in the integration test project, and have our API use it instead.
+Let's implement our own `getAllTransmissions` function in the integration test project, and have our API use that instead.

 Create the file `Mock.fs` in the `/test/integration` folder: